 Usually enzymes from hops are deactivated by heat during boiling and all fermentation is stopped.
 Hop creep only occurs when amylolytic enzymes from hops are introduced during dry hopping.
 This can potentially lead to refermentation if there is adequate starch material for the diastases to act on, and yeast is present.
 Trendy, hazy, unfiltered beers such as New England style IPAs provide plenty of fermentable material for the hop enzymes to work upon.
 Hop creep has returned.

 While it is possible to avoid hop creep by autoclaving hops at a high temperature and pressure to deactivate the enzymes, this isn't ideal as it significantly changes the hop flavor.

 Luckily there is a better way.
-DuPont ALPHALASE® Advance 4000 is a flexible enzyme that works across a wide range of conditions to control diacetyl levels.
+Nutrition & Biosciences ALPHALASE® Advance 4000 is a flexible enzyme that works across a wide range of conditions to control diacetyl levels.
 ALPHALASE® Advance 4000 limits the formation of diacetyl by directly breaking down the diacetyl precursor 2-acetolactate into flavorless acetoin.
 When added at the start of the fermentation process, ALPHALASE® Advance 4000 not only prevents hop creep, but also reduces diacetyl formation during the main fermentation process, giving you a faster and more efficient fermentation and maturation period.

 ALPHALASE® Advance 4000 protects you from hop creep, leaving you free to create the hazy, aromatic beer you've been imagining.